day8/re-frame/docs/clojurescript.md

   1. Surely this is inefficient?
 Don't worry, via clever algorithms, efficiency is seldom an issue.
   2. How do you get anything done?
 (Don't worry, there are answers here too).

-Using Immutable data dovetails with pure functions, to reduce cognative load and bring a great simplicity to your programming.
+Using Immutable data dovetails with pure functions, to reduce cognitive load and bring a great simplicity to your programming.

 All grand claims.
 We'll need to see how this plays out in bigger programs.